4 Writing Your Future

 A screen reader will often reveal mistakes you haven’t spotted by reading your text silently.

-4.6.2 Try Google’s Tech Writing courses
+4.6.2 Try Google’s Tech Writing Courses

 Google have developed some excellent written communication courses for software engineers, and those looking to become technical writers: